rik-smeets/Harmonia/README.md

 2. Harmonia is now monitoring your clipboard.
 Simply copy a valid YouTube URL (Ctrl + C).
 3. The video will show up in the grid.
 Artist and title will be suggested.
 You can change these if you like.
 4. Repeat for multiple videos if desired.
-5. Start downloading and convertering by selecting *Start all*.
+5. Start downloading and converting by selecting *Start all*.
 6. Once downloads are activated, you can keep adding new YouTube videos.
 At any time, hit *Start all* again to also start downloading the new videos.
 Completed and running downloads will be ignored.

 ### Settings